Malaysia PM Anwar’s ex-aide to face probe over US$152,000 bribery allegations

 The report did not elaborate how the money would allegedly be channelled to politicians in Sabah nor what Tei was seeking exactly.

+“They also represent a deliberate attempt to undermine the government in an undemocratic manner, particularly during the Sabah election campaign period," said Shamsul, whose statement did not address the allegations surrounding the RM629,000.

+He added that he would fully cooperate with any enforcement agency, including the Malaysian Anti-Corruption Commission (MACC).

-In a statement on Wednesday afternoon, Malaysian Anti-Corruption Commission (MACC)’s chief commissioner Azam Baki said the agency will summon both Tei and Shamsul for questioning.
+Earlier on Wednesday afternoon, MACC’s chief commissioner Azam Baki said the agency will summon both Tei and Shamsul for questioning.

 “In addition, MACC will call all other relevant parties for the purpose of gathering the necessary evidence,” he said, adding that the public should not speculate while the probe is ongoing.